Kalima-Systems/Kalima-Tuto/README.md

 Smart Contracts examples : KalimaSmartContracts

-- sensors.js : This smart contract trigger an alarm on /alarms/fire address if temperature value in /sensors exceeds a certain threshold
+- sensors.js : This smart contract triggers an alarm at the /alarms/fire address if the temperature value in /sensors exceeds a certain threshold
-- fire.js : This smart contract just write received alarms in log files
+- fire.js : This smart contract writes received alarms in log files